50 Stunning Retro and Vintage Hairstyles for Women

 48. Pastel Vintage Hairstyles for Women

-We talked about electric shades for modern – vintage hairstyles, but what about pastels?
+We’ve mentioned bold, electric shades for modern-vintage hairstyles, but what about pastels?

 49. Vintage Braids